regine/meltmodel/index.md

 one-dimensional multi-layer snow model that is forced by the surface energy balance.

-- __DeTiM__ offers various temperature index methods approaches.
+- __DeTIM__ offers various temperature index methods approaches.
 Discharge is calculated from the water provided by melt plus liquid precipitation by three linear reservoirs corresponding to the different storage properties of firn, snow and glacier ice.
 Discharge simulations are optional, i.e. the mass balance